Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

+AD.
 I’m a real lover of the slow cooker.
-I love nothing more than getting a dinner ready in the slow cooker pot, before bed, and knowing that in the morning I just pop it on and leave it for 4-8 hours to cook.
+I love nothing more than getting dinner ready in the slow cooker pot, before bed, and knowing that in the morning I just pop it on and leave it for 4-8 hours to cook.
 It is great knowing that dinner is already prepared and this frees me up for work, chores or just spending more time with my family.
 We’ve had this slow cooker chicken saag curry a few times recently and now I’ve perfected our ideal recipe.
+Making a chicken saag slow cooker dinner is SUPER simple and you can have it all ready to go in just a few minutes!

 I decided to cook a slow cooker chicken saag curry recently after picking a huge crop of spinach that we grew down our allotment.
 I was really proud of the spinach and wanted to use it up before it went to waste in the bottom of the fridge.
 Sometimes I’m great at growing fruit & vegetables but not so great at remembering to use up the produce that we harvest and bring home!